Watershed Coordinator Grant Program

 History: In 2000-2002, the pilot Watershed Coordinator Grant Program provided $2 million in grant funding for RCD watershed coordinators.
 The program funded 30 coordinators in 30 watersheds across the state.
 In 2002-2003, the program was able to extend 18 of the grantees for 18 months with funding from CALFED.
 The Department published quarterly progress reports to highlight the activities of each grantee.

 In 2004, the grant program was expanded through CALFED funding from the Water Security, Clean Drinking Water, Coastal and Beach Protection Act of 2002 (Proposition 50).
 The 2004-2007 grant program was open to special districts, nonprofit groups, and local governments and provided $9 million for a three-year period.
-In the Spring of 2004, 48 Grants were awarded and are currently under completion.
+In the Spring of 2004, 48 Grants were awarded.
 Visit our Grant Reports page to read about the activities of each coordinator.

-The 2007 Watershed Coordinator Grants list of grantees.
+Final Report for the 2007 Watershed Coordinator Grants